-European shares led lower by commodity stocks, gloomy BoJ view
+European shares led lower by commodity stocks, gloomy BOJ view

 LONDON, May 18 The spread of pests and pathogens that damage plant life could cost global agriculture $540 billion a year, according to a report published on Thursday.

-LONDON/MILAN, March 15 European shares retreated on Tuesday, led lower by commodity stocks, after the Bank of Japan left policy unchanged but presented a bleaker view of the country's economy.
+LONDON, March 15 European shares retreated on Tuesday, mirroring weaker commodity prices and losses in Asia where stocks slipped after the Bank of Japan held policy steady and presented a bleaker view of the country's economy.

-Weak U.S. retail sales data also raised concern about growth prospects for the world's largest economy, just before the Federal Reserve's policy statement on Wednesday, which will be closely monitored for clues to future interest rate moves.

-"The market is wary of potentially hawkish remarks that would suggest a June rate rise is firmly back on the table," said Gain Capital Fawad Razaqzada.
-"But in the event that the Fed sounds more dovish than expected, stocks are likely to stage a relief rally."
+Six weeks after the shift to negative rates, the BOJ dropped references to taking rates down further and widened an exemption to include $90 billion in short-term funds known as money-reserve funds.

+"The BOJ is running out of monetary policy firepower, so it was not a surprise to see that there is no change to the policy this week," said Lorne Baring, managing director at B Capital Wealth Management.

-Shares in BHP Billiton, Glencore, Rio Tinto and Antofagasta fell 4.2 to 6.7 percent, putting pressure on the pan-European FTSEurofirst 300 index , which was down 1.1 percent at 1,341.5 points by 1512 GMT.
+Shares in BHP Billiton, Glencore, Rio Tinto and Antofagasta fell 4.2 to 10.4 percent, pressuring the pan-European FTSEurofirst 300 index, which was down 1 percent at 1,343.53 points by 1142 GMT.

-Traders said its shares fell as the company's outlook was vague and disappointing.
+Investors will keep a close eye on the U.S. Federal Reserve's two-day policy meeting finishing on Wednesday and on meetings of the Bank of England and the Swiss National Bank scheduled on Thursday.

-Bucking the trend, French telecoms operator SFR rose 1.6 percent.
-The company reported its core operating profit rose 20 percent to 3.86 billion euros in 2015 as cost cuts offset declining mobile subscribers.
+Bucking the trend, French telecoms operator SFR rose 2 percent after saying its core operating profit grew 20 percent to 3.86 billion euros in 2015 as cost cuts offset declining mobile subscribers.

+Among mid-cap companies, British online grocery Ocado rose 2.9 percent after reporting higher sales growth in its first quarter.

 LONDON, May 18 The spread of pests and pathogens that damage plant life could cost global agriculture $540 billion a year, according to a report published on Thursday.